ThomasVogl/xwf-api-rs/README.md

 facilitating the development of custom forensic tools and automation solutions for digital forensics workflows.

+## Usage / Build Instructions
+documentation of this project is currently worked on and build / usage instructions will follow soon.
+Current state of the api may still be heavily changed during next weeks, so it is not recommended yet to use this API productively.

 ## Project Goals
 - Translating all relevant features of XWF X-Tension API into Rust Language